rpasichnyk/metr-guide/README.md

 <h3 id='heading--troubleshooting'>🛠 Troubleshooting</h3>

-A good advice is to search for information on [esk8.builders forum](https://www.electric-skateboard.builders) and [esk8.news forum](https://forum.esk8.news).
+A good advice is to search for information on [esk8.news forum](https://forum.esk8.news) and [esk8.builders forum](https://www.electric-skateboard.builders).
 Maybe you will find the solution.

 If you didn't find anything relevant, could be that you found a bug!
 The bugs are always there🐛 and once in a while a new one pops out.
 If you want to report it, please collect the log file from the app.
 Open Settings and click on "Show Logs" button.
 Send log file toghether with the bug description, screenshots or video.
 Log file resets every day so don't forget to collect it after you experienced the problem.